-- 18. (1) Any member other than a member Adjournment of the Government may at the time appointed under Standing Order 14 rise in his place and ask leave to move the adjournment of the House for the purpose of discussing a definite matter of urgent public importance. - Definite Matter of Importance. - (2) A member who wishes so to ask leave to move the adjournment of the House shall, before the commencement of the sitting, hand to Mr. Speaker a written notification of the matter which he wishes to discuss.
-Mr. Speaker shall refuse to allow the claim unless he is satisfied that the matter is definite, urgent and of public importance. - (3) If Mr. Speaker is so satisfied and either - (a) leave of the House is given, no member objecting; or the motion shall stand over until 2.30 p.m. on the same day, and at that hour any proceeding on which the House is engaged shall be postponed until either the motion for the adjournment is disposed of or the moment of interruption is reached, whichever is the earlier.
+- 18. (1) Any member other than a member of the Government may at the time appointed under Standing Order 14 rise in his place and ask leave to move the adjournment of the House for the purpose of discussing a definite matter of urgent public importance. - (2) A member who wishes so to ask leave to move the adjournment of the House shall before the commencement of the sitting hand to Mr Speaker a written notification of the matter which he wishes to discuss.
+Mr Speaker shall refuse to allow the claim unless he is satisfied that the matter is definite, urgent and of public importance. - (3) If Mr Speaker is so satisfied and either - (a) leave of the House is given, no member objecting; or - (b) if it is not so given, at least fifteen members rise in their places to support the request, the motion shall stand over until 4.00 p.m. on the same day; and at that hour any proceeding on which the House is engaged shall be postponed until either the motion for the adjournment is disposed of or the moment of interruption is reached, whichever is the earlier.
 At the moment of interruption the motion for the adjournment, if not previously disposed of, shall lapse and the proceedings which have been postponed shall be resumed and dealt with in accordance with paragraph (4).